Pearson-Higher-Ed/design/index.md

       Remember to check the information on this site for more detailed information about the usage of individual components.
     button:
-      title: Get the UI Kit
+      title: Download the UI Kit for Sketch
       src: https://pearson.invisionapp.com/boards/7T37VMSCQS3R4/
       new_tab: true